-ToPeak makes a full line of cycling accessories for all types of riding including several models of multi-tools to cover a wide range of needs and wants.
+ToPeak makes a full line of cycling accessories for all types of riding, including several models of multi-tools to cover a wide range of needs and wants.
 The Mini Pro 20 is the most fully featured model in their line of several "Mini" multi-tools.
 Testers quickly took a liking to it for its wealth of useful functions, 23 in total, good ergonomics, and relatively lightweight and small size.
 If you asked any of our testers which multi-tool they would like to keep for their own, we are pretty sure they would all choose the Mini Pro 20.
 The tester favorite also happens to be our highest rated model, earning it our Editor's Choice Award.

 With a full complement of 23 functions, the Mini Pro 20 is the most feature-packed tool in this review.
 Depending on your needs, more tools isn't necessarily always better, but it's hard to argue with a tool this small and lightweight with this many features.
 It comes with virtually every hex size you'll ever use, 2, 2.5, 3, 4, 5, 6, 8, and 10mm.
-The 2mm hex is L-shaped and the 10mm is a removable head that fits on top of the 8mm.
+The 2mm hex is L-shaped, and the 10mm is a removable head that fits on top of the 8mm.
 It has Torx 10 and Torx 25 bits, as well as both flathead and #2 Phillips head screwdrivers.
-It's got a removable chain breaker that has 4 sizes of spoke wrenches and a 3mm hex head integrated into it for tightening the tool should you ever need to.
+It's got a removable chain breaker that has four sizes of spoke wrenches, and a 3mm hex head integrated into it for tightening the tool should you ever need to.
 They've even added a stainless steel wire chain hook on the side of the chain breaker to hold your chain together while you're trying to work on it.
-Add to that an emergency metal tire lever and a hardened steel bottle opener with a spoke holder and you're covered for everything from repairing a broken chain to cracking a beer and everything in between.
+Add to that an emergency metal tire lever and a hardened steel bottle opener with a spoke holder, and you're covered for everything from repairing a broken chain to cracking a beer and everything in between.
 Plus, it comes with a lightweight neoprene case with a velcro closure.

 Ergonomically speaking, the Mini Pro 20 is good, not the best in the test, but not far behind either.
 It starts with the size of the tool, almost identical in length and width to the Specialized EMT Pro MTB which is one of our highest scoring tools for ergonomics.
-This size fits very nicely and comfortably in the palm of the hand and the edges of the side plates are rounded just enough to enhance the overall comfort.
+This size fits very nicely and comfortably in the palm, and the edges of the side plates are rounded just enough to enhance the overall comfort.
 Testers found the 3-inch length of this tool be just right, as they could still grasp it tightly an apply plenty of torque when needed.

 Ease of Use